LineChan/lem_in/README.md

 - Between 1 and 7 ants
 - Between 2 and 8 rooms
-- Rooms coordinates are percentages of the dimension of the screen
+- Rooms coordinates are percentages of the screen dimension
 - ESC to quit
 - SPACE to execute the next turn